sailscastshq/docs.sailscasts.com/docs/sails-pay/bachs.md

 1. Create a Bachs account at [bachs.io](https://bachs.io).
 2. Generate a sandbox or live secret API key.
+3. Grant the API key `customers:write` if your application will create customer portal sessions.
-3. Create products in Bachs if you want product-based checkout sessions.
+4. Create products in Bachs if you want product-based checkout sessions.
-4. Configure a webhook destination and copy its signing secret.
+5. Configure a webhook destination and copy its signing secret.
-5. Add return and cancel URLs for your application.
+6. Add return and cancel URLs for your application.

 ::: tip
 Use sandbox keys starting with `sk_sandbox_` during development.
 The adapter automatically uses `https://sandbox-api.bachs.io` for sandbox keys unless you provide `baseUrl`.